Wildlife sanctuary volunteering in Thailand

 This work is crucial, as it allows for the smooth running of the sanctuary and means that more mistreated animals in distress can be cared for.
 Without the help of the volunteers to ensure the day to day running of the sanctuary, the full time workers would not be able to build more enclosures, or rescue more animals in need of help.
 If you love animals, you can learn a great deal about some amazing species and work closely with them to assist their rehabilitation.

 Edwin was born in the Netherlands, and spent the earlier part of his life in the army.
 Following his army career he worked in Thailand and became increasingly involved in animal welfare.
 Concerned by some of the practices he saw, he founded the centre to provide a home for displaced and abused animals.
-Edwin has lived in Thailand for 24 years, speaks fluent Thai (amongst other languages) and is fully embedded into the Thai culture.
+Edwin has lived in Thailand for almost 30 years, speaks fluent Thai (amongst other languages) and is fully embedded into the Thai culture.

 What is provided